 How long can you keep contacts in solution?

-Before putting contacts you've stored in your eyes, clean and disinfect them with fresh contact solution.
+Before putting contacts in your eyes, clean and disinfect them with fresh contact solution.
 If you feel any unusual irritation, it's best to throw the old contacts away and start with a new pair.

-Do contacts go bad in solution?
+Can contacts become contaminated in solution?

 SEE RELATED: Tips for contact lens wearers